Staying in an EU Country without permission|

 There is a risk you will escape.

-If you do not voluntarily leave the country within the time period allowed under the return decision, or if you become a risk to public or national security you will be returned to your own country or to another non-EU country.
+If you do not voluntarily leave the country within the time period allowed under the return decision, or if you become a risk to public or national security, you will be forcibly returned to your own country or to another non-EU country.

-Could I be placed in detention while awaiting departure?
+Could I be placed in detention while awaiting my forced return?

-Where possible, the authorities must use means other than temporary detention.
+Where possible and effective, authorities must use means other than detention.

 A person who has received a return decision can always ask to have this reviewed by a court.